joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 ## UI Research:

 For the UI of both apps, I will use Kivy (a Python module) to make both the mobile app and the PC program.
-I have chosen Kivy as using it on both the app and the main program means that the design will stay consistent, and Kivy does look quite nice "out of the box".
+I have chosen Kivy because using it on both the app and the main program means that the design will stay consistent, and Kivy does look quite nice "out of the box".

 ### Main Program (on PC):